Riseofpower1/Novara-Music/PRIVACY_POLICY.md

 ## 9. Cookies and Tracking

 Novara Music does not use cookies or tracking technologies.
 Our OAuth redirect pages may use basic session data for authentication purposes only.

+We do track:
+- **Event Metrics**: Event firing counts and error rates (for system reliability)
+- **Performance Metrics**: Database query performance and response times (no personal data)
+- **Memory Metrics**: Bot memory usage for optimization (no personal data)

+All metrics are aggregated and do not contain personally identifiable information.

 ## 10. Children's Privacy